nickangtc/nickang-blog-gatsby/content/blog/2020-05-07-what-i-learned-teaching-colleagues-how-to-code.md/index.md

 The second bootcamp that started in February 2020, just before COVID-19 cases increased exponentially throughout Europe.
 It forced me to switch from teaching mostly in-person in Berlin with some remote participants from Amsterdam, Paris, Madrid, and Helsinki to teaching completely remotely from a corner of my apartment.
 It's funny to say this, but looking back, I appreciate being thrusted into learning how to conduct classes remotely.

-TK - link to DHH JF periscope https://www.pscp.tv/jasonfried/1MYGNkzzNpXJw

 Levelling the playing field - that was the single most important thing that helped make online teaching and learning possible for us.
-This is something that Jason Fried and DHH from Basecamp (a fully remote company in business for 20 years) emphasised time and again, most recently in a Periscope live Q&A that can be found [here](https://www.pscp.tv/jasonfried/1MYGNkzzNpXJw).
+This is something that Jason Fried and DHH from Basecamp (a fully remote company in business for 20 years) emphasised time and again, most recently in a [Periscope live Q&A](https://www.pscp.tv/jasonfried/1MYGNkzzNpXJw).
 It turns out, most remote-related challenges really do melt away when *everyone* is joining the class from different places.

 Some insights for conducting high-quality live online classes: